DG structures on odd categorified quantum sl(2): Introduction

 \subsection{Main Results}

 In Proposition~\ref{prop:differential_on_oUcat} we classify 2-categorical differentials on the odd 2-category $\mf{U}_{q,\pi}$.
 Our classification depends on the so-called nondegeneracy conjecture stating that certain spanning sets form a basis for the 2-homs in $\oUqp$.
-However, the differentials obtained via this assumption suffice to achieve our aim.
+However, our results are independent of this conjecture as we define explicit differentials giving the desired categorifications.
 Following similar arguments from \cite{EQ2}, we show that the odd 2-category $\oUqp$ is dg-Morita equivalent to a positivly graded dg-algebra enabling us to compute the Grothendieck ring of the dg-2-supercategory $(\oUqp,\partial)$ using the theory of fantastic filtrations developed by Elias and Qi~\cite{EQ1}.
 As explained in section~\ref{sec:gaussian}, we have freedom in how we treat the $\Z_2$-grading in the Grothendieck group.
 In particular, the Grothendieck group is naturally a $\Z[q,q^{-1},\pi]/(\pi^2-1, 1+q^2\pi)$ module with $[M \Pi] = \pi [M]$.
 We show in Corollary~\ref{cor:main} that taking $\pi=1$ specialization results in a categorification of $\U(\mf{sl}_2)$ at a fourth root of unity.
 While taking the $\pi=-1$ specialization eliminates $q$ entirely and we are left with a $\Z$-module closely related to $\mf{gl}(1|1)$.
 In particular, we have relations $E^2=F^2=0$ and a super commutator relation for $E$ and $F$.
 In this way, ${\bf U}_{\sqrt{-1}}(\mf{sl}_2)$ together with a $q$-less version of $\mf{gl}(1|1)$ appear naturally via different decategorifications of the same 2-category $\mf{U}_{q,\pi}$.

+The significants of a bidgree $(2,\bar{1})$, or $\delta$-grading preserving, differential connecting the odd 2-category $\oUqp$ with quantum algebras connected to the Alexander polynomial is the further evidence it provides that odd categorified quantum groups may supply a higher representation theoretic bridge between odd Khovanov homology and $\widehat{HF}(\Sigma(K))$.
+An odd categorified quantum groups construction of odd Khovanov homology should have interesting interactions with the differential defined here, inducing a spectral sequence associated to these new differentials, and providing a higher representation theoretic categorification of the knot determinant $\det(K) =| \Delta_K(-1)|$.